Maple liqueur: The waffler

 This drink is a favorite at the Massachusetts College of Liberal Arts.
 Simply, a teaspoon of maple syrup is put in first, coating the sides of the glass.
 Then maple liqueur and Bailey's Irish Cream are added in a shot glass at a 1.5:1 ratio respectively.
 If done properly, Bailey's Irish Cream should form a layer on top, similarly to other shooters, such as a buttery nipple.

 Coffee

 Often, coffee can be served in conjunction with Bailey's Irish Cream or Kahlua.
 As a more culturally Canadian practice, maple liqueur can be used instead to provide smooth sweet maple tones.

 Maple cream

-Also known as maple butter, is a dairy less and all-naturally cream made by adding invertase to increase concentration.
+Also known as maple butter, is a dairy less cream made by adding invertase to increase concentration.
 It is made of 1.5 oz.
 Maple liqueur and 1 oz.
 Vanilla Vodka, 4 oz.
 Vanilla ice cream, 1 scoop of ice, and a dash of maple syrup.
 The ingredients are evaporated, quickly cooled, stirred and then packaged at room temperature.
 The process increases the concentration of ingredients to produce a light colored with a smooth, creamy texture cream.
 Some common uses include as a spread on toast, bagels, muffins, pancakes, doughnuts and other baked goods.